-It was the afternoon.
-I payed for a room since I got my check from a temp gig.
 I just changed out of a tuxedo from working a banquet at the San Francisco Museum of Modern Art.
 Mayor Gavin Newsom was having a fundraiser.
 Ra’s ship was sinking into the pacific.
-On the hostel’s rooftop, the San Francisco sky looked like watercolor stripes breeding analogous tones.
+On the hostel’s rooftop, the San Francisco sky looked like bleeding watercolors.
 Up came Black.

 “Damn, you summoned the blunt, my nigga,” he said, holding a long cigar full of the Bay’s medicinal heritage.

-Black and I passed the blunt back and forth.
-Finally, Black told me his story.
+We passed the blunt back and forth then he told me his story.

 His crew stuck a flag into the corner of his block.